MichalAbargel/Patient-Management/README.md

 # Patient-Management

-### There is no management of connection and registration to the website (not required in the exercise file)
-### Solutions to exercises 2 and 3 are [here](https://github.com/MichalAbargel/Patient-Management/tree/main/Exercises%20(2%2C%203))

 ## Installation
 1. Clone the code from [here](https://github.com/MichalAbargel/Patient-Management.git)
 2. **Client**: in the terminal run: npm install, npm start